Applications for LTSS

 - Ask if there are unpaid medical expenses and request verification if medical expenses exist.
 Ask if any of these bills were within the last 3 months.

 - Explain the financial and social service functional eligibility process.
-Explain to the applicant that there is a financial worker and a social worker making determinations concurrently for long term care eligibility.
+Explain to the applicant that there is a PBS and a social worker making determinations concurrently for LTSS eligibility.

-- For in home service applicants, discuss the food assistance program and inquire if the individual would like food benefits.
+- For in home service applicants, discuss the food assistance program and inquire if the household would like food benefits.

 - Explain the medical service card, automatic Medicare D enrollment if not on a creditable coverage or Medicare D PDP plan.

-- Explain the medicare savings program (MSP).
-If the applicant is eligible for a MSP program based on MSP income and resource guidelines and all information is received to determine eligibility for MSP, do not hold up processing this program while the LTSS medical is still pending.
+- Explain the Medicare savings program (MSP).
+If the applicant is eligible for a MSP based on income and resource guidelines and all information is received to determine eligibility for MSP, do not hold up processing this program while the LTSS medical is still pending.